Paper Presentation, Copenhagen Business School

 16 May 2018: Department of Politics Seminar

-André Broome will give a talk on ‘Bad Science: International Organizations and the Indirect Power of Global Benchmarking’ in the Department of Politics, University of York.
+André Broome gave a talk on ‘Bad Science: International Organizations and the Indirect Power of Global Benchmarking’ in the Department of Politics, University of York.

 International Studies Association Annual Convention in San Francisco, California